apostrophecms/apostrophe-seo/README.md

   }
 ```

-If you choose to disable fields for a piece or page you can do so by setting `seo: false` on the module.
+If you choose to disable fields for a piece or page you can do so by setting `seo: false` on the module. `apostrophe-files`, `apostrophe-global`, `apostrophe-groups`, `apostrophe-images`, `apostrophe-users` have `seo: false` configured by default.

 ```js
 module.exports = {